macfergusson/macfergusson.github.io/_posts/2021-12-08-Advent-of-Code.md

     (
         SELECT AimMovement.Horizontal,
                AimMovement.AimAdjust,
-               SUM(AimMovement.AimAdjust) OVER (ORDER BY recordid ROWS UNBOUNDED PRECEDING) AS CurrentAim FROM
+               SUM(AimMovement.AimAdjust) OVER (ORDER BY RecordID ROWS UNBOUNDED PRECEDING) AS CurrentAim FROM
         (
-            SELECT recordid,
+            SELECT RecordID,
                    CASE
-                       WHEN direction = 'forward' THEN
+                       WHEN Direction = 'forward' THEN
                            Distance
                        ELSE
                            0
                    END AS Horizontal,
                    CASE
-                       WHEN direction = 'down' THEN
+                       WHEN Direction = 'down' THEN
                            Distance
-                       WHEN direction = 'up' THEN
+                       WHEN Direction = 'up' THEN
                            Distance * -1
                        ELSE
                            0